johnswyou/llm-wiki/README.md

 Create a slide deck summarizing topic Z.
 ```

-Substantial query answers can be filed back into the wiki as new pages, so your explorations compound over time.
+Substantial query answers can be filed back into the wiki as new pages, or saved to `raw/` as generated sources and ingested for full provenance tracking.
+Either way, your explorations compound over time.

 ### Lint checks